A dire moment in the pandemic ... was the chance he'd been waiting for

 "You use a crisis to propel something, right?" she says.
 "And we've used COVID as a springboard."

-What's more says Fenner, by taking the lead on vaccine creation, scientists from the global south can ensure that the focus is placed on diseases that affect their regions, even if they're not priorities for wealthy countries.
+What's more says Fenner, by creating their own vaccines, scientists from the global south can ensure that the focus is placed on diseases that affect their regions, even if they're not priorities for wealthy countries.

 The lead scientist on Brazil's team, Patricia Neves, agrees as she surveys the room.
 Seeing all these scientists from the global south working together, she says, "that's the most exciting thing for me.
 Because we are not depending on others to do this."